-- I. A candidate must also have at least 5 GCE O-level or CXC passes, one of which must be in English Language. - II.
-A candidate who has a first degree from CARIMAC is qualified to be admitted to the Diploma Programme - III.
-The candidate will be interviewed by CARIMAC
+- A candidate must also have at least 5 CXC Subjects, including English A or equivalent qualification such as GCE 'O' Level - II.
+Recommendation from employers - III.
+A Portfolio - IV.
+Interviewing of Candidate by CARIMAC may be required

+A candidate who has a first degree from CARIMAC is qualified to be admitted to the Diploma Programme